During the 2017 financial year, the Committee met on three occasions.

 As part of the Audit function, the Committee receives reports on Group companies’ financial performance, governance, and internal controls, adherence to accounting policies, compliance and areas of significant risk, amongst others.
 The Committee also receives written reports by both the external and internal auditors, which are accompanied by discussion with Committee members.
 After considering these reports, the Committee formally reports to the Board, twice a year, regarding the overall control framework and effectiveness of controls.

-Each of the four Divisions has a Financial Review Committee, which meets twice a year, before the finalisation and release of the Group’s Interim and Preliminary financial results, respectively.
-These Committees effectively function as Divisional Audit Committees but not strictly in the manner required by the regulators or King III.
+Each of the four Divisions has a Financial Review Committee, which meets twice a year, before the finalisation and release of the Group’s interim and preliminary financial results, respectively.
+These Committees effectively function as Divisional Audit Committees but not strictly in the manner required in terms of King IV and applicable legislation.
 The attendance at these meetings includes the following invitees: the Chief Financial Officer, Divisional Chief Executive and Divisional head of Finance, key finance and accounting staff, members of internal and external audit, and Massmart Corporate Finance executives.
 Minutes from these meetings are included with the papers of the following Committee meeting.
 Twice a year the Audit Committee reviews the Financial Review Committee minutes and the external audit reports.
 Annually they review the Annual Financial Statements, to comply with the Companies Act requirements of a holding company audit committee and its responsibilities in regard to all Company subsidiaries.

 The Group’s interim and provisional reports are always subject to independent review by the external auditors.

 Ensuring proper system security, data integrity and business continuity is the responsibility of the Board, but is given effect by the Audit Committee, the Massmart Technology Information and Process Forum (TIP Forum) and Massmart’s formally contracted Information Technology (IT) business partners and service providers.
-The IT governance framework includes structures, processes and mechanisms that will enable the delivery of value to the business and reduce IT risk.
-There is an IT charter and the Group has established and implemented policies in place.
+There is a comprehensive information and technology framework in place that outlines the structures processes and mechanisms that will enable the delivery of value to the business and reduce information and technology risks.

 Effectiveness of the Chief Financial Officer

-As required by the JSE, the Committee and Board have considered the skills, qualifications and performance of the Chief Financial Officer, Johannes van Lierop, and are unanimously satisfied of his suitability for the position.
-He was appointed in March 2015 and his biographical details can be found in the “Leadership Review” section of our IAR.
+As required by the JSE, the Committee and Board have considered the skills, qualifications, experience and performance of the Chief Financial Officer, Johannes van Lierop, and are unanimously satisfied of his suitability for the position.
+He was appointed in March 2015 and his biographical details can be found on the Massmart website.

-- Masscash Swaziland (Proprietary) Limited who are audited by David Walker FCA (CA) SD; and
+- Masscash Swaziland (Proprietary) Limited who are audited by David Walker FCA (CA) SD

-- Makro (Lesotho) (Proprietary) Limited, Maseru Cash & Carry (Proprietary) Limited and Game Discount World (Lesotho) (Proprietary) Limited who are all audited by New Dawn Chartered Accountants.
+- Game Discount World (Lesotho) (Proprietary) Limited who are all audited by New Dawn Chartered Accountants

 The Committee considers Massmart Audit Services (MAS) to be an independent, objective body providing assurance to the Group’s governance, risk and control activities.
 MAS comprises a dedicated team that, although managed from Massmart Corporate, is deployed Group-wide.
 The team comprises appropriately tertiary qualified and experienced personnel, including internal audit and retail/wholesale professionals, to ensure the delivery of a relevant and high-quality risk-based audit service.
-Pleasingly, 92% of the audit team is African, Coloured or Indian.
+Pleasingly, the audit team has a strong race diversity profile, 92% of which is African, Coloured or Indian.

 MAS is an objective body providing assurance concerning the Group’s governance, risk and control activities.
 MAS has the unequivocal support of the Board and Audit Committee.
 It has access to any part of, or person, in Massmart.
 All employees are expected to co-operate positively with MAS.